MariusIlina/DRFOutsourcer/README.md

 About the OutSourcer project
 ===================

-OutSourcer is an API which aims to ease the development of B2B project-bidding applications.
+OutSourcer is a self-managed, minimalist API which aims to ease the development of B2B project-bidding applications.

 IT professionals who start software companies often find it quite difficult to get contracts for their firm (being a lot more difficult than applying to a personal job based on past professional experience).